DavidTorpey/davidtorpey.github.io/research.md

 Here is some of the formal research I have done or been part of **academically** (not in industry):

+## On the Robustness of Self-Supervised Representations for Multi-view Object Classification

+The Pattern Recognition Letters paper is available [here](https://www.sciencedirect.com/science/article/abs/pii/S0167865522002276).

 ## SummaryNet: A Multi-Stage Deep Learning Model for Automatic Video Summarisation

 The arXiv pre-print is available [here](https://arxiv.org/pdf/2002.09424.pdf).